MattLaidman/typescript-datastructures/README.md

 # typescript-datastructures

 A small collection of simple data structures written in TypeScript.
-A result of attempting to learn some new technologies.
-Tests are written using the Mocha and Chai libraries.
+A result of attempting to learn TypeScript, and the Mocha and Chai libraries.

-## Data structures implemented so far:
+## Data structures implemented:

 - LinkedList
 - Stack
 - Queue
 - Set

+Tests can be executed by running `npm install` follow by `npm test`.